ronincash/Python-repo/README.md

 # Python-repo
-This will be a test repo for Python work.
+This will be a repo for Python work.